mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 **6 Monitor pipeline activity with Cloud watch** Monitor pipeline activity using centralized logging and monitoring tools like AWS CloudWatch, CI/CD audit logs to track builds, deployments, failures, and security events in real time.

+## How do you keep your infrastructure and application code in sync?

+I keep infrastructure and application code in sync by using Infrastructure as Code with Git-based workflows, so both are version-controlled, reviewed, and deployed together through CI/CD pipelines.

 ## What is the difference between rebase and merge?
 Which one do you prefer in CI/CD workflows?

 In CI/CD workflows, I prefer rebase for feature branches to keep history clean and avoid merge clutter.
 However, for merging into the main branch, I often use merge (via pull requests) because it preserves history and avoids rewriting commits others may depend on.
 A common workflow is to rebase locally for cleanup and then merge via PR into main